west-code/acadamia-mobile-app/README.md

-# acadamia-mobile-app
+# acadamia-mobile-app-ui/ux-design
-acadamia-mobile-app is an android mobile
+acadamia-mobile-app is an android and ios mobile app developed by our team as a user interface with a user experience first deployed for ios 11.
+The android ui/ux version sits well with Android version Ice-cream sandwich at the point of development.